Nezu Shrine

 Reitaisai

 Usually, a Shinto shrine holds a Reitaisai (Grand Festival) - the most important ceremony of the shrine - once a year.
-The Reitaisai of Nezu Shrine is held in mid-Setember, but is fully conducted only once in every four years.
-In fully-conducted years, a large mikoshi (portable shrine) parade through the area the shrine guards. (below photos were NOT one of those years).
+The Reitaisai of Nezu Jinja is held in mid-Setember, but is fully conducted only once in every four years.
+In fully-conducted years, a large mikoshi parades through the area the shrine guards. (below photos were NOT one of those years).